Justin Flowe

-Justin Flowe (born October 23, 2001) is an American football inside linebacker for the Arizona Wildcats.
-He played for Oregon from 2020 to 2022.
+Justin Flowe (born October 23, 2001) is an American college football inside linebacker.
+He played college football for the University of Oregon from 2020 to 2022 and the University of Arizona from 2023 to 2024.
+In 2025, he entered the NCAA transfer portal for the second time and signed with the University of Nevada Las Vegas.

-Early years
+Early life

 Flowe attended Upland High School in Upland, California.
 As a senior, he was the USA Today High School Defensive Player of the Year and won the Dick Butkus Award.

 A five star recruit, he committed to University of Oregon to play college football.
 Justin played with his brother Jonathan, a fellow linebacker, at Upland High School and four star recruit in the 2021 class.